 Sure you could use the bus to get around Rarotonga.
 Though the one downside is that you will be stuck to quite a strict schedule.
 There are also minimal departures on the weekend which can make it difficult and long to travel around.
 Alternatively though could hire a scooter in Rarotonga, this will give you freedom, and it’s a cheaper alternative.
 Though you better hope for no rain and be prepared to go through the hassle of getting your tourist scooter license.

 Hiring a car will allow you to have a smooth holiday where you can do whatever you please with minimal limitations.
 I have visited Rarotonga and traveled around by bus, scooter, and car, and I must say having a car was definitely the easiest.
-We could just pop do the road for our morning coffee no matter if it was pouring with rain.
+We could just pop do the road for our morning coffee no matter if it was pouring rain.
 We didn’t have to constantly avoid potholes holding on for dear life.
 It simply provided us the freedom to do whatever we liked whenever we liked.

 How Much Is Car Rental In Rarotonga

 Though on average you can expect to pay around $60.00 per day for your car hire in Rarotonga.
-If you are traveling with a group of people this can work out relatively cheap when split between everyone.
+If you are traveling with a group of people this can work out relatively cheaply when split between everyone.

 On top of this if you want to pick up / drop off your car at the Airport this is an additional charge of around $40.00 for both.
 As many hotels and resorts around the island typically charge $30.00 per person each way for an airport transfer this works out relatively cheap.

 Car insurance will bump up this price even more.
-For comprehensive coverage, you can add on an extra $20.00 per day to your car rental total.
+For comprehensive coverage, you can add an extra $20.00 per day to your car rental total.
 Though this means the car hire company won’t put a hold on your credit card as you are completely covered.
-Just be sure to read the terms and conditions, but I will explain more on that later.
+Just be sure to read the terms and conditions, but I will explain more about that later.
 If you have car insurance included in your travel insurance then you won’t need to worry about purchasing additional insurance through the rental company.
 Though be prepared for them to put a hold on your credit card for a particular amount, typically $1500.00, to act as a sort of bond in case of damages.